pfortune/aws-devops-terraform/prod/web-server/README.md

 # Production Environment

 ## Overview
-The `prod` directory contains Terraform configurations for deploying the production infrastructure on AWS, including networking, compute, and security resources.
+The `web-server` directory contains Terraform configurations for deploying the production infrastructure on AWS, including networking, compute, and security resources.
 This setup uses custom AMIs built with Packer.

 ## Files
 - `main.tf` - Defines the AWS resources and modules for the production environment.